 - Pipes leaking after attempts to fit appliances.

 - Electrical faults after attempts to install appliances.

 - Damage to walls or floor coverings after moving furniture.

-At the end of the Defects Liability Period you will be responsible for addressing any defects and on-going repairs in your home.
+At the end of the Defects Liability Period you'll be responsible for addressing any defects and on-going repairs in your home.

 When you move into your new home, there will still be moisture present from the construction period.
 This is normal but your home needs to be acclimatised gradually for the first few months to help it dry out slowly.
-If this is not done gradually, cracking can occur and if this happens, subsequent repair work will be your responsibility.
-Generally, if a crack is less than the thickness of a pound coin, it would be advisable to leave any cracking until the end of defects inspection so these can be checked at that time.
+If this isn't done gradually, cracking can occur and if this happens, subsequent repair work will be your responsibility.
+Generally, if a crack is less than the thickness of a pound coin, it'd be advisable to leave any cracking until the end of defects inspection so these can be checked at that time.

 Gradual acclimatisation can be achieved by keeping your home at a reasonably even temperature at all times and your heating should be used sparingly.
-For ventilation purposes, when you are in the property we advise you to leave windows open.
+For ventilation purposes, when you're in the property we advise you to leave windows open.

 Condensation can damage clothes, bedding, floor coverings, decorations and the home itself.